-File management software allows you to store documents, track versions and audit trails with traceability, and manage configurable permissions per user.
-With all this, it is possible not only to store items but also to act collaboratively in real-time with secure access between different sectors of a company.
+A file management software enables you to store documents with full traceability and to manage user-configurable permissions.
+With all of this, it’s possible not only to archive items but also to ensure secure access across multiple departments within a company.

 In a scenario where companies are expected to generate more than 175 zettabytes of data by the end of 2025, and almost 403 million terabytes are created daily, relying on “basic storage” alone is not enough.
 Enterprises seeking to succeed in digital transformation require a system that organizes files efficiently and quickly, while offering comprehensive technology, security, collaboration, and governance capabilities.